With Christmas just around the corner, I thought it would be fun to put together a list of must have tools for all of my fellow old house rehabbers.

 5-in-1 Knife: My painters use this more than just about anything and it's super versatile.

 Contour Gauge: Love this tool!
-There are so many odd spaces where trim needs to be cut around or perhaps replicated or maybe you need to notch out a tile around the doorway.
-This is super easy to use and does the trick every time.
+There are so many odd spaces where trim needs to be cut around or perhaps replicated.
+Or maybe you need to notch out a tile around the doorway.
+Either way this is super easy to use and does the trick every time.

 Square: If there's one thing you can count on it's that almost nothing is square.
 Well, this.

-Small Hammer: Okay so I do sometimes get made fun of for my tiny little hammer but the guys also ask for it more times than they'll admit.
-It's great to use in tight spaces and for things such as driving finish nails into old trim you're trying to salvage.
+Small Hammer: Okay so I do sometimes get made fun of for my tiny little hammer.
+But, the guys also ask for it more times than they’ll admit.
+It’s great to use in tight spaces and for things such as driving finish nails into old trim..

 6-in-1 Screwdriver: Super handy for so many reasons and includes 2 Phillips bits, 2 flathead bits, and 1/4 in. hex shaft.
 It cuts down on the number of screwdrivers you need.

-Biggest Tip: Many of the tools I use the most are cordless so that they're easier to use.
-I would suggest choosing a brand you love and then purchasing a kit that has a tool (or multiple tools), a battery, and a charger.
-You can then begin to purchase other tools in the same set to save money.
+Biggest Tip: Many of the tools I use the most are cordless so that they’re easier to use.
+I would also highly suggest choosing a brand you love.
+You can then purchase a kit that has a tool (or multiple tools), a battery, and a charger.
+This way you can then begin to purchase tools in the same set to save money.

 Hope this helps you find the perfect gift for your renovation junkie.
 Merry Christmas!